daviddetorres/hipster-metrics-with-prometheus/README.md

 After getting ready the new configuration file, make the base64 string and apply again the modified secret to make the Alert Manager to update its configuration.

 # That's a great start, what's next?
-That night Prometheus fulfilled the mission for which it was created for (let the devops engineers sleep peacefully) and Sam wakes up in the morning with no notifications from the alerts that she configured.
+That night Prometheus fulfilled its mission: let the devops engineers sleep peacefully.
+Sam wakes up in the morning with no notifications from the alerts that she has configured and the Grafana dashboards show that everything is running correctly.

 The next days she will study how was the traffic evolution during that moments and the following days in order to dimension better the cluster and the scaling of the services for future high demand situations and prepare plan for optimize the costs of the cluster resources for the CTO.
 As she was suspecting after reading the [Sysdig container usage report for 2019](https://sysdig.com/blog/sysdig-2019-container-usage-report/ "Sysdig container usage report for 2019") that says that more than 50% of the containers live less than 5 minutes, she will discover that most of the time the cluster resources are under 60% of utilization and that they can save money contracting smaller virtual machines that can be scaled up by demand, in stead of the over dimensioned ones that they are using regulary.

 But there are some parameters that are missing in the metrics that she is gathering right now.
 She would like to know the latency of the front-end, but with the current exporters that she has there is not an easy way to do it.
-Also, now she is getting the network connetion errors, but not the amount of pages not being served by HTTP errors.
-That is why Sam implements a new service to be able to reach the por for the [built-in metrics that the Nginx ingress controller](https://docs.gitlab.com/ee/user/project/integrations/prometheus_library/nginx_ingress.html "Metrics of Nginx ingress controller for Prometheus") that she has in the cluster has already activated.
-Then, all she will have to do is to create a new Service Monitor resource and Prometheus will automatically start to scrap these new exporter.
+Also, now she is getting the network connection errors, but not the amount of pages that are not being served by HTTP errors.
+That is why Sam implements a new service to be able to reach the port for the [built-in metrics that the Nginx ingress controller](https://docs.gitlab.com/ee/user/project/integrations/prometheus_library/nginx_ingress.html "Metrics of Nginx ingress controller for Prometheus") that she has in the cluster.
+Then, she needs to create a new Service Monitor resource and Prometheus will automatically start to scrap this new exporter.

-The aim to scrap the metrics of the ingress controller is that it can give Sam some valuable new information.
-The first one is the latency, as it has metrics for the HTTP connections and the networking time serving them.
+The aim to scrap the metrics of the ingress controller is getting some valuable new information.
+The first one is the latency, as it has metrics for the HTTP connections and the networking time for serving them.
 Making a division of these will give her the latency, one of the [golden signals](https://sysdig.com/blog/golden-signals-kubernetes/ "Monitoring golden signals in Kubernetes").
 The second important metric that will give the ingress controller will be the number of web requests labelled by response status code.
-This will give Sam the chance to filter the number of error caused by the server (starting by 5XX) and the total, creating a new metric for the error rate (again another important golden signals)
+This will give Sam the chance to filter the number of errors caused by the server (starting by 5XX) and the total, creating a new metric for the error rate (again another important golden signals)

-Eventually, the Nginx ingress controller metrics also let her gather a third golden signal: the throughput (requests per second).
+Eventually, the Nginx ingress controller metrics also lets her gather a third golden signal: the throughput (requests per second).
 Of course these new metrics will have their corresponding Prometheus Rules to be able to record them, a new pannel in Grafana with the network throughput, error rate and latency, and of course new alerting configuration both in the Prometheus Rule and in the Alert Manager.
-Following are the sentence that can be used as rules to create these new recorded metrics and use them in Grafana panels.
+The following promQL sentences can be used both as rules to create these new recorded metrics and in Grafana panels.

 ```
 # promQL sentence for throughput